brainfire9/Brickmas-Git/README.md

 #Motivation

-Learning how Unity3D works with Gethub for source control
+Learning how Unity3D works with Github for source control

 #Installation